wall hanging with a humble house picture

 A place that is neat and clean feels more like home to me.
 I am still getting better at this.
 It is something that can be done in any home.
 Even a mud hut with a dirt floor can be swept.

-In small houses like mine, as soon as a couple toys are pulled out, it all looks like a mess.
+In small houses like mine, as soon as a couple of toys are pulled out, it all looks like a mess.
 But I have found a blessing in that too.
-As soon as we decide to tidy up (which we do a couple times a day), in a few minutes it can be back in order.
+As soon as we decide to tidy up (which we do a couple of times a day), it doesn’t take much time for things to be back in order.

 I still sometimes tend to get frustrated at the unfinished house that is my home.
 I dream of more space.
-All of this is a good reminder that this isn’t my true home.
+All of this is a reminder that it is a good thing my current house isn’t my true home.
 I have a heavenly home that will be finished, and I won’t need to work to keep it clean!

-It’s a comfort as the song says, “When my journey is over, I am going home… … the place I have been dreaming of so long…” So today if you struggle with your house and with wishing for your “dream home,” why don’t you dream about Home with me a bit?
+It’s a comfort as the song says, “When my journey is over, I am going home… … the place I have been dreaming of so long…” So the next time you struggle with your house and with wishing for your “dream home,” why don’t you dream about our New Home in Heaven with me a bit?

 When we go on a trip, it always feels good to come home.
 We are strangers and pilgrims on earth as the Bible says.
-It does us good to not get too comfortable here on earth.
-We are heading home!
+It does us good to not get too comfortable here on Earth.
+We are heading home where everything will be perfect!

 Save it for later.